openyurtio/openyurt/docs/proposals/20230706-yurtappconfigurationreplacement.md

 ##### Workflow of mutating webhook
 1. If the intercepted Deployment's ownerReferences field is empty, filter it directly
 2. Find the corresponding YurtAppConfigurationReplacement resource by ownerReferences, if not, filter directly
 3. Find the replacements involved, get the corresponding configuration, and inject them into workloads.

+Attention Points:
-Note that injection is implemented by recalculating the final configuration according to the YurtAppSet workload template and the watching YurtAppConfigurationReplacement
+1. Note that injection is implemented by recalculating the final configuration according to the YurtAppSet workload template and the watching YurtAppConfigurationReplacement
+2. The latter configuration always relpace the former.
+So the last configuration will really work
 #### YurtAppConfigurationReplacement Validating Webhook
 1. Verify that only one field of item is selected
 2. Verify that replicas and upgradeStrategy are selected only once in a replacement